Renault Zoe: Charger

 Renault Zoe uses 'Chameleon' onboard charger, that repurposes motor power electronics to charge the battery.
 Motor windings are used as power inductor for boost (single phase power) or buck (3 phase power) converter.
 This system saves on number of components, but it has several downsides:

 There is no galvanic isolation between the grid and the battery.
 Because of this, Zoe has very strict HV fault and ground tests and will not charge if ground-neutral resistance is more 100 ohm.
 To perform this test, Zoe injects 20mA pulse between ground and neutral, and might trip some RCDs.

 At the input side, it has a bridge rectifier with 3 inputs for 3 phases.
 When it does 1 phase charging, it uses internal 35A relay to connect the Neutral with L3.
-Decision if there are 3 phases or not is based on whether there is L2 present.
-If there is a fault on L2 (no voltage) and L3 is present, it would try to charge in single phase mode, which can damage the relay.
+Decision if there are 3 phases or not is based on whether there is voltage difference between L1, L2 and L3.
+If there is a wrongly wired power supply, where all 3 phases are connected to the same phase (no.voltage difference between phases), it would try to charge in single phase mode, which can damage the relay.
 This damage can be confirmed by multi-meter by checking if there is continuity between L3 and N pins at the charge port.

+Note, that facelifted models have 50A fuses inside charge port cable harness, so they must be checked first.

 The 2015 R240 version removed the 43 kW AC charging capability, in exchange for better efficiency of low power home charging.
 The 2017 facelift still allowed for a Q90 rapid charge option (full-speed 43 kW rapid charging).